Cardinals outlast Fillies to go 1-1 in triangular

 Then, it looked like they were on their way to a sweep.
 Leading 21-18 on a kill from Lily McCroden, GICC fought back on a kill and ace serve from Maggie Herbek and GICC scored the final three off a 22-22 tie on an attack error, and kills from Carolyn Maser and Maddie Schneider.

-In the deciding set, Maser -- a Drake commit -- took over.
-With the score tied at 9, she had three assists and two blocks in a 7-0 run that decided the outcome as GICC won 25-18 and then took the momentum into the game with the Cards.
+In the deciding set, Maser — a Drake University commit — took over.
+With the score tied at 9-all, she had three assists and two blocks in a 7-0 run that decided the outcome as GICC won 25-18 and then took the momentum into the game with the Cards.

 D-T led 8-6 in game one, but GICC scored three straight and then, with a 10-9 lead, scored three more on two Schnieder kills and a Card error.
 They scored the final five points of set one and then closed the door behind senior libero Tristyn Hedman in set two.